 This volume provides a discussion of a methodological approach that proceeds in three stages – textual analysis, articulation, and philosophical construction.
 It illustrates this methodological approach with a discussion of the ethical attribute yi 義 and of related topics such as anger, acceptance, and detachment.
-A number of papers have been written since 2007 in preparation for this volume, and it is anticipated that the complete book manuscript will be finished by 2022.
-The methodological approach developed in this volume will become the basis for a comprehensive treatment of central themes in Confucian moral psychology in volumes 4 and 5.
+Work on this volume commenced in 2007, and the methodological approach it presents will become the basis for a comprehensive treatment of central themes in Confucian moral psychology in volumes 4 and 5.
 The following are papers written as part of the work on this volume as well as other papers relevant to the volume; those marked with ♦ can be viewed under “Online Papers”.

 ♦ “Studying Confucian Ethics from the Inside Out,” Dao 15:4 (Dec 2016): 511-532.

 ♦ “Methodological Reflections on the Study of Chinese Thought,” in Tan, Sor-hoon, ed.
 Bloomsbury Research Handbook on Methodology in Chinese Philosophy (Bloomsbury Publishing, 2016): 57-74.

 ♦ “Nivison and the Philosophical Study of Confucian Thought,” Early China 38 (2015), 41-53.

 ♦ “On Jing 敬: Thinking Through Tang Junyi on Chinese Culture in Diaspora,” in Chinese Studies (漢學研究) 31:2 (June 2013), 35-61.

 ♦ “The Philosophical Study of Chinese Thought,” in News and Views: The Journal of the International Academy for Philosophy, 3:1-2 (2011).
 Reprinted in Journal of East-West Thought, 1:2 (March, 2012), 25-37.